 After the second year, students wishing to join the program, who have completed first year requirements, and whose achievements are comparable to the program's admission and progression requirements may apply to the Academic Dean for admission.

-The King's Scholar program in WTC is course-based but with a strong independent research concentration.
+The King's Scholar program in NLA is course-based but with a strong independent research concentration.
 The small, intensive, seminar based classes retain Western's Scholar's Electives focus on an individual research experience by participating in the unique pedagogy that defines the King's Scholar.
 The small class size in each of the King's Scholar course promotes student participation in learning skills exercises and development of independent thought.
 Careful preparation and submission of an Independent Research Project (IRP) is at the core of each course.
 Drawing directly from the classic and scholastic traditions favouring rigorous analysis and dialectical reasoning, the King's Scholar program is informed by a signature pedagogy – Eloquentia Perfecta - cultivating practical types of training, including public speaking, logical argument and critical composition, and thinking in an interdisciplinary model.
 In this manner, students acquire essential, practical, and applied knowledge and skills to contribute to problem-solving and ethical decision-making in a globally conceived world.

 2.0 courses after first year.

-To maintain their registration in the King’s Scholar program, students must complete a minimum of 5.0 courses over the Fall/Winter and Summer sessions of each year of their program and maintain a minimum sessional average of 80% with grade below 65%.
+To maintain their registration in the King’s Scholar program, students must complete a minimum of 5.0 courses over the Fall/Winter and Summer sessions of each year of their program and maintain a minimum sessional average of 80% with no grade below 65%.
 On any courses taken during the summer session, students must maintain a sessional average of at least 70%, with no grade below 65%.

-Completion of an Honours degree, including the 2.0 King’s Scholar credits, with a minimum cumulative average of 80% with grade below 65%.
+Completion of an Honours degree, including the 2.0 King’s Scholar credits, with a minimum cumulative average of 80% with no grade below 65%.
 The degree awarded will record both the Honours Specialization and/or Majors completed, and the King's Scholar designation as recommended by the Dean.